tomcritchlow/tomcritchlow.github.io/_posts/2017-04-20-context-collapse.md

 - The Intercom blog, run by [John Collins](https://www.linkedin.com/in/johncollinsireland/), who has a background in journalism from the Irish Times.
 - First Round Capital's Review run by [Camille Ricketts](https://www.linkedin.com/in/camillericketts/), who has a background in journalism from The Wall Street Journal, VentureBeat and others.

+Listen, journalism is not a catch-all recipe for success but perhaps we can learn a little more from the idea of interestingness and community when building content.
+What have you seen that works?